-Students who successfully complete DPMI and wish to obtain additional academic credit for their experience (up to 12 units) may do so if they enroll in specially designated classes for DPMI participants at the Monterey Institute.
+Students who successfully complete DPMI and wish to obtain additional academic credit for their experience (up to 12 units) may do so if they enroll in specially designated classes for DPMI participants at MIIS.
 These classes, for which regular academic tuition must be paid, engage participants in projects that are applications of DPMI module content.
 Projects may be completed on- or off-campus as there are no formal class meetings.
 Work is done under the supervision of a DPMI faculty member for a pass-fail grade (although under special circumstances a letter grade is awarded.)

 Eligibility for DPMI Directed Study: